Committees

 Cesar Rebellon, Faculty Representative

-Ali Weinstein, Faculty Representative
+Cameron Harris, Faculty Representative

-Mark Ginsberg, Provost and Executive Vice President
+Kenneth D. Walsh, Interim Provost and Executive Vice President

 AUDIT, RISK, & COMPLIANCE

-Dolly Oberoi, Vice Chair
+Dolly Oberoi, Chair

 Reg Brown